 Excellent customer service with an emphasis on direct contact and support has been crucial to our success.
 We believe that our job is to provide our customers with the very best care so that they can maintain service levels to their customers.
 In the words of one of our satisfied customers “D-Tech understood what our success meant to us.”

 Secure and Ergonomic

-All media safely returned, via a media-friendly book drop, into a secure storage bin.
+All media safely returned, via a media-friendly book drop, into a secure storage bin ready for sorting.
 Your user friendly, DDA compliant returnIT can even be built into existing interior walls.

-Free up library staff from the returns process, reducing risk of RSI and allowing your team to focus their time on engaging with patrons and assisting with the wide range of services available from modern libraries.
+Free up library staff from the book sorting and returns process, reducing risk of RSI and allowing your team to focus their time on engaging with patrons and assisting with the wide range of services available from modern libraries.

 How does a library user returnIT?

 1. A library user places the item they wish to return into the returnIT slot.